GAO-XINWEI/hugo-academic/content/post/getting-started/index.md

 ## First Post for Welcome!
 Dear all,

 Hi, welcome to my website!👋 I will begin to build and maintain this website from today.
-Thank you for visiting.
+Thank you for visiting!
 I will continous to update my information for you to check.

 For cooperation, please send a message to my private email address.
 You can also connect with me on social platforms by following me on Twitter.